ArctosDB/documentation-wiki/_documentation/container.markdown

 In a nutshell, Arctos Object Tracking consists of...

 -   "Containers" in one of two categories:
-    1. Specimen Parts are (also) containers
+    1. Catalog record Parts are (also) containers
     2. User-defined containers are whatever someone says they are – tubes, tube positions in freezer boxes, boxes, shelves, ranges, buildings, institutions, etc.
 -   All containers have exactly one "parent" container, but may hold more than one "child"

-That is the functional model in its entirety. **Physical specimen parts** ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves. **Barcodes** (2D codes, RFID, etc.)
+That is the functional model in its entirety. **Physical catalog record parts** ARE containers, and they can be put into other containers, which are arbitrary curatorial declarations hopefully arranged in some useful fashion, such as bones in boxes on shelves. **Barcodes** (2D codes, RFID, etc.)